Affiliate Marketing

 1. Generating Leads or a Pre-Lander

-Some people make the mistake of thinking it’s enough to send people to the offer you’re promoting and BAM - you make money with affiliate marketing.
-That’s the main idea.
-But that’s not exactly how it works.
-Just imagine you sent a bunch of your friends to a bar one night, and expect them to be married with children the next day.
-It’s unlikely that’s gonna happen unless you’re in Vegas.
+Some people make the mistake of thinking it's enough to send people directly to the offer you're promoting and BAM—you make money with affiliate marketing.
+That's the main idea.
+But that's not exactly how it works.
+Just imagine you sent a bunch of your friends to a bar one night and expected them to be married with children the next day.
+It's unlikely that's going to happen unless you're in Vegas.

-That’s why even before you create your lander, you need to choose your goal.
-So here are your two options:
+That's why even before you create your lander, you need to choose your goal.
+Here are your two options:

 a) Pre-Lander